usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 1. Create a new Conda environment, and name it "mypyhf": `conda create --name mypyhf`
 2. Activate the environment: `conda activate mypyhf`
 3. Install "ipykernel" and "pyhf" in this Conda environment: `conda install ipykernel pyhf`
-4. Make this 'mypyhf' environment available in Jupyter: `python -m ipykernel install --user --name=mypyhf`
+4. Make this 'mypyhf' environment available in Jupyter: `python3 -m ipykernel install --user --name=mypyhf`
 5. (To reverse, do `jupyter kernelspec uninstall mypyhf`)

 After this and restart the Jupyter environment, you will see a new kernel call `mypyhf`